calliope-project/calliope/doc/user/installation.rst

     $ conda create -c conda-forge -n calliope calliope

-This will install calliope with Python version 3.9.
+This will install calliope with Python version 3.11.
-Due to incompatabilities between packages that Calliope relies upon, it is only possible to install this version of Calliope on Python versions 3.8 and 3.9.

 To use Calliope, you need to activate the ``calliope`` environment each time